AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/using-the-compose-window/bulk-emailing-options.md

 ---
 # Bulk Emailing Options {#bulk-emailing-options}

-Sending emails in bulk is a great way to accelerate your prospect engagement.
-Marketo Sales offers two ways to send emails in bulk: **Group Emails** and **Select and Send**.
+Sending emails in bulk is a great way to accelerate your prospect engagement. [!DNL Marketo Sales] offers two ways to send emails in bulk: **Group Emails** and **Select and Send**.
 Group emails are a great way to quickly send hundreds of emails to a targeted group.
 Using Select and Send means lower email limits, but it offers more customization opportunities to the user.

 **Group Email vs. Select and Send**